NickCH-K/did/README.md

 Finally, should you also cite this package, which acts purely as a Stata wrapper for their R package which actually does all the work?
 I don't know!
 There's not really a citation standard for this sort of thing.
 I certainly wouldn't mind it though.
 A few more years until tenure review, just sayin'.

-Huntington-Klein, Nick. "'did': Use the Callaway and Sant'anna R package 'did' in Stata."
+Huntington-Klein, Nick. "'did': Use the Callaway and Sant'Anna R package 'did' in Stata."
 Stata package version 0.2.0. [https://github.com/NickCH-K/did](https://github.com/NickCH-K/did).

+And if you're really feeling it (citing a dependency?
+Alas and alack we have no guide), there's also the [rcall package](https://github.com/haghish/Rcall), which allows me to use R from Stata.
+This package could not be built without it.

+Haghish, E. F. "Seamless interactive language interfacing between R and Stata."
+The Stata Journal 19.1 (2019): 61-82.

 BibTeX entries for citations: